tornqvist/fun-component/README.md

 document.body.appendChild(greeter('world'))
 ```

 fun-component is bundled with with a handfull of plugins that cover the most common scenarios.
 Have you written a plugin you want featured in this list?
-Fork, add, and make a pull request!
+Fork, add, and make a pull request.

 - [spawn](spawn) – Spawn component contexts on demand and discard on unload.
 - [restate](restate) – Add state object and state management to the context object.